EndPointCorp/end-point-blog/2021/08/kubernetes.md

 This deployment configuration should look very familiar to you by now as it is very similar to the ones we've already seen.
 There are a few notable elements though:

-- Notice how whe specified `localhost:32000/vehicle-quotes-dev:registry` as the container image.
+- Notice how we specified `localhost:32000/vehicle-quotes-dev:registry` as the container image.
 This is the exact same name of the image that we built and pushed into the registry before.
 - In the environment variables section, the one named `CUSTOMCONNSTR_VehicleQuotesContext` is interesting for a couple of reasons:
   - First, the value is a Postgres connection string being built off of other environment variables using the following format: `$(ENV_VAR_NAME)`.
 That's a neat feature of Kubernetes config files that allows us to reference variables to build other ones.
   - Second, the `VEHICLE_QUOTES_DB_SERVICE_SERVICE_HOST` environment variable used within that connection string is not defined anywhere in our configuration files.
 That's an automatic environment variable that Kubernetes injects on all containers when there are services available.
 In this case, it contains the hostname of the `vehicle-quotes-db-service` that we created a few sections ago.
 The automatic injection of this `*_SERVICE_HOST` variable always happens as long as the service is already created by the time that the pod gets created.
 We have already created the service so we should be fine using the variable here.
 As usual, there's more info in the [official documentation](https://kubernetes.io/docs/concepts/services-networking/service/#environment-variables).